 "Australia today is ground zero for the climate catastrophe," wrote a New York Times columnist in January 2020.
-Recent fires have claimed human lives, the lives of countless animals, thousands of homes, and millions of acres of land.
-"Ecological Armageddon" the same newspaper called it.
+Fires have claimed human lives, the lives of countless animals, thousands of homes, and millions of acres of land.
+"Ecological Armageddon" the newspaper called it.

 Although fires are business as usual in Australia, the scale of recent fires is not.
 While climate change creates conditions susceptible to fire, fires caused by powerline are avoidable.